 This lesson plan may be used by anyone, without any prior stock market or investing knowledge.
-We have provided all the material you need here.
 In addition, we are available to answer any questions you may have either when beginning this lesson, or questions you may have during this exercise.

 The time involved will vary greatly depending on how much time you wish to spend on this material, as well as the age level of your students.
 This may vary from 1 week to an entire school year.
 We recommend continuing this exercise throughout an entire school year, since this will continue to make students interested in current events while they learn important skills.

 Typical stock market simulations try to make the simulation a "contest" with the winner the one who has the largest portfolio and the end of the exercise.
 This is unfortunate since it encourages poor investment decisions such as rapid trading and taking large risks.
 Unlike typical stock market simulations, the goal here is to learn and understand basic investing principles, current events, the basics of how the economy works, money management skills, basic math and reading comprehension, writing skills, etc.

 Here are the steps for your own stock market simulation:

 Students will learn what is a stock, and be able to look up basic stock market information.

 Here is our suggested guidelines.
 This simulation may either be done in groups or individually.
 Feel free to adjust and improvise as you may feel appropriate:

 LESSON 3: LESSON CHOOSING COMPANIES TO INVEST IN